Michael Reagan

-Michael Edward Reagan (born March 18, 1945) is an American political commentator, Republican strategist, and former radio talk show host.
+Michael Edward Reagan (born John Charles Flaugher; March 18, 1945) is an American conservative political commentator, Republican strategist, and former radio talk show host.
 He is the adopted son of former U.S. president Ronald Reagan and his first wife, actress Jane Wyman.
 He works as a columnist for Newsmax.

 Early life

-Michael Edward Reagan was born John Charles Flaugher at Hollywood Presbyterian Medical Center in Los Angeles to Essie Irene Flaugher (October 18, 1916 – December 26, 1985), an unmarried woman from Kentucky who became pregnant through a relationship with John Bourgholtzer, a U.S. Army corporal.
+Michael Edward Reagan was born John Charles Flaugher at Hollywood Presbyterian Medical Center in Los Angeles to Essie Irene Flaugher (October 18, 1916 – December 26, 1985), an unmarried woman from Kentucky who became pregnant through a relationship with John Bourgholtzer (1918–1993), a U.S. Army corporal.
 He was adopted by Ronald Reagan and Jane Wyman shortly after his birth.

-He was expelled from Loyola High School after a short period of time at the school and in 1964, he graduated from the Judson School, a boarding school outside of Scottsdale, Arizona.
+Reagan was expelled from Loyola High School after a short period at the school and in 1964, he graduated from the Judson School, a boarding school outside of Scottsdale, Arizona.
 He attended Arizona State University for less than one semester and Los Angeles Valley College but never graduated.

-In 1965, the FBI warned Ronald Reagan that in the course of an organized crime investigation it had discovered his son Michael was associating with the son of crime boss Joseph Bonanno, which would have become a campaign issue had it been publicly known.
+In 1965, the FBI warned Ronald Reagan that in the course of an organized crime investigation it had discovered that Michael was associated with the son of crime boss Joseph Bonanno, which would have become a campaign issue had it been publicly known.
 Reagan thanked the FBI and said he would tell his son to discreetly discontinue the association.

 Careers

 Salesman

-Sometime prior to September 1970, Reagan was working as a salesman for the clothing company Hart, Schaffner & Marx.
+Sometime before September 1970, Reagan was working as a salesman for the clothing company Hart, Schaffner, & Marx.
 He then became a director of special events catering at Michaelson Food Service Company in Los Angeles.
 In 1981, Reagan was hired as a salesman for Industrial Circuits, a circuit board company owned by Robert Herring Sr.